Poole Lib Dems argued forcibly against the increase in car park charges in March last year.

 These figures don't take into account the many people who have stopped using their cars to get to Ashley Road, using their bus pass instead which costs the Council yet more money.

 “When Place committee discussed the report they agreed that this can't continue and told the officers to look again at all car park charges.
-Liberal Democrats will keep up the pressure to make sure that this doesn't get 'lost' in the transfer to the new Council,” says Mike Plummer.
+Lib Dems will keep up the pressure to make sure that this doesn't get 'lost' in the transfer to the new Council,” says Mike Plummer.